LesFacilitateurs/tutorials/02-software-defined-networking/README.md

 Let's create an application (with a basic configuration that serves the goal of this tutorial) that actually will use **tap0**.
 First, you need to download [Tiny Core Linux](http://tinycorelinux.net/) which is one of smallest Linux OS distributions.

+> Note: Enable X11 forwarding on your SSH session using: `ssh -X username@ip`.
+For windows users, it is activated by default in mobaxterm.

 `Action`

 Start by downloading the *Core* version of **Tiny Core** which is only 15MB in size.